demandchain/health-plugin/README.md

 The following callbacks exists: `state branch describe env ident ping timestamp`

 All headers are prefixed with the value from `config.prefix`.
-In the example below; the `env` callback, for example, would end up with `X-Rearden-Env` as it's header.
+In the example below; the `env` callback, for example, would end up with `X-Company-Env` as it's header.

-Here is an example initializer for the health-plugin from UMD:
+Here is an example initializer for the health-plugin:

     module Health
       class << self